- Garden / Landscaping / Patio — 248

 Are you looking to buy property quickly?
 The usual route of house buying can take an inordinate amount of time, and there’s no certainty that the house is yours right until the moment contracts are exchanged.
 If you wish to avoid the lengthy process, the dangers of a sale falling through at the last minute, or the risks of being gazumped, you may want to look at buying at auction instead.

 A property auction can be a fantastic way to buy property for all sorts of circumstances.
 Without messing, the sale is agreed as soon as the hammer falls.
 So, what exactly are the steps involved to make a successful property transaction at auction?

 Find a property

 Once you’ve done the necessary research to locate a property auction in your area, carefully study the current catalog and identify suitable buildings for you to view.
 As with any property for sale, you should go and see each place at least twice.
 Remember that there are only 4 weeks between the publication of the catalog and the auction, so there’s no time to lose.

 Buildings for sale at auction are often not in a good state of repair.
 Especially if you’re thinking of alterations and conversions, it’s a good idea to take a builder or architect with you to assess the extent of the work to be done, which in turn will determine how much you are willing to bid.

 Do your research

-Don’t just rely on the guide price in the catalogue; get a second opinion from a local estate agent and compare the price with that of neighbouring properties, to arrive at the true value.
+Don’t just rely on the guide price in the catalog; get a second opinion from a local estate agent and compare the price with that of neighboring properties, to arrive at the true value.
 Consider having a survey done if you’re unsure of the building’s structural condition.
 The money spent on this will be lost if you choose not to proceed or your bid is unsuccessful, but at least you won’t be buying the proverbial pig in a poke.

 Study the legal pack